Bake up a sheet pan of crisp, crunchy and nutrient dense chocolate grain-free granola bark.

 First, because I get to choose what goes in it; and second because I like clumps and let’s face it, there are never enough clumps in the bags you buy at the store.
 In fact, I like those big clusters so much I make a whole sheet pan of them.

-If you like your granola in big clumpy bites then you’ll love granola bark.
+If you like your granola in big clumpy bites then you’ll love this chocolate granola bark.
 It’s light and crispy, like a crunchy granola bar but thinner and broken up by hand into shards like you would brittle or bark.

 It’s great with yogurt (coconut yogurt is my favorite) and/or almond milk and fruit for breakfast or simply plain for a snack any time of day.
 And because it’s tree nut-free and peanut-free it’s also a great option for a lunchbox snack for the littles ones.